 Holding is a publicly traded partnership for federal tax purposes and, accordingly, is not subject to federal or state corporate income taxes.
-However, Holding is subject to the 4.0% New York City unincorporated business tax ("UBT") and to a 3.5% federal tax on partnership gross income from the active conduct of a trade or business.
+However, Holding is subject to the 4.0% New York City unincorporated business tax ("UBT"), net of credits for UBT paid by AllianceBernstein, and to a 3.5% federal tax on partnership gross income from the active conduct of a trade or business.
 Holding's partnership gross income is derived from its interest in AllianceBernstein.

 In order to preserve Holding's status as a "grandfathered" publicly traded partnership for federal income tax purposes, management ensures that Holding does not directly or indirectly (through AllianceBernstein) enter into a substantial new line of business.
 If Holding were to lose its status as a grandfathered publicly traded partnership, it would be subject to corporate income tax, which would reduce materially Holding's net income and its quarterly distributions to Holding Unitholders.
+For additional information regarding Holding's tax status see Part II, Item 1A of this Form10-Q.

-Effective January 1, 2007, we adopted the provisions of Financial Accounting Standards Board ("FASB") Interpretation No. 48 ("FIN No. 48"), "Accounting for Uncertainty in Income Taxes", an interpretation of FASB Statement No. 109.
-FIN No. 48 requires that the effects of a tax position be recognized in the financial statements only if, as of the reporting date, it is "more likely than not" to be sustained based solely on its technical merits.
+Effective January 1, 2007, we adopted the provisions of Financial Accounting Standards Board ("FASB") Interpretation No. 48 ("FIN 48"), "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109".
+FIN 48 requires that the effects of a tax position be recognized in the financial statements only if, as of the reporting date, it is "more likely than not" to be sustained based solely on its technical merits.
 In making this assessment, a company must assume that the taxing authority will examine the tax position and have full knowledge of all relevant information.

-As a result, we did not recognize a liability for unrecognized tax benefits under FIN No. 48 as of January 1, 2007.
-Likewise, our financial statements did not reflect a liability for tax positions prior to the application of FIN No. 48.
-There have been no material changes during the first quarter of 2007.
+We did not recognize a liability for unrecognized tax benefits under FIN 48 as of January 1, 2007.
+Likewise, our financial statements did not reflect a liability for tax positions prior to the application of FIN 48.
+There have been no material changes during the first six months of 2007.
 A liability for unrecognized tax benefits, if required, would be recorded in the income tax provision and affect the effective tax rate.

-The company is no longer subject to federal, state and local income tax examinations by tax authorities for years before 2003.
+The company is no longer subject to federal, state, and local income tax examinations by tax authorities for all years prior to 2003.
 Currently, there are no examinations in progress and to date we have not been notified of any pending examinations by applicable taxing authorities.